-We also recognise that children who abuse others and any other child affected by peer on peer / child on child abuse are also likely to have considerable welfare and safeguarding issues themselves.
+We also recognise that children who abuse others and any other child affected by child on child abuse are also likely to have considerable welfare and safeguarding issues themselves.

-What is peer on peer / child on child abuse?
+What is child on child abuse?

-- Peer on peer / child on child abuse features physical, emotional, sexual and financial abuse of a child/young person by their peers.
-This is most likely to include but is not limited to: - Bullying (including cyberbullying); - o Abuse within intimate partner relationships; - o Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm; - o Sexual violence, such as rape, assault by penetration and sexual assault; - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; - Upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - Sexting, also known as youth produced sexual imagery; and - Initiating/hazing type violence and rituals. - It can affect any child/young person, sometimes vulnerable children are targeted.
-For example:
+- Child on child abuse features physical, emotional, sexual and financial abuse of a child/young person by their peers.
+This is most likely to include but is not limited to: - Bullying (including cyberbullying); - o Abuse within intimate partner relationships; - o Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm; - o Sexual violence, such as rape, assault by penetration and sexual assault; - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; - Upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - o Sexting, also known as youth produced sexual imagery; and - o Initiating/hazing type violence and rituals.